compmec/section/docs/source/rst/theory.rst

 .. _boundary_element_method:

 =======================
-Boundary element method
+Boundary Element Method
 =======================

 Introduction
 ------------

-The boundary element method (BEM for short) is used to find :math:`u` numerically
+The Boundary Element Method (BEM for short) is used to find :math:`u` numerically

 .. math::
     :label: eq_laplace